sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 | 0.3  | 04/27/2021 | Prabhu Sreenivasan, Amitabha Sen | Updated CLI commands |

 # About this Manual
-This document provides general information about the Port Access Control feature in SONiC.
+This document describes the design details of the Port Access Control feature in SONiC.
+Port Access Control (PAC) feature provides validation of client and user credentials to prevent unauthorized access to a specific switch port.

 # Scope
-This document provides general information about the Port Access Control feature implementation in SONiC.
+This document describes the high level design details about Port Access Control feature implementation in SONiC.

 # Definition / Abbreviation